s3rvac/dotfiles/README.md

-# Petr Zemek's Dot Files
+# Petr Zemek's dot files

-These are some of the configuration files I use.
+This repository contains some of the configuration files that I use.

 ## Installation

-See the README files in subdirectories.
+See README files in subdirectories.

 ## License